 Translation: J. Brent Crosson recently completed a long-term period of research in southern Trinidad with the assistance of a Fulbright fellowship.
 He has served as an affiliated researcher with the Institute for Gender and Development Studies at UWI St. Augustine and as a scholar-in-residence at Alice Yard in Port of Spain.
 He is currently a doctoral candidate and an ACLS/Mellon fellow in the Department of Anthropology at the University of California, Santa Cruz.

 Deviation: Roberto Domingo Toledo received his doctorate in philosophy from Stony Brook University in 2013.
 His dissertation is entitled Latour as Philosopher: On the Advantages and Disadvantages of Critique for Innovative Science and Sociology.
-He is currently finishing a second dissertation in sociology at the Ecole des Hautes Etudes en Sciences Sociales in Paris, which will present the results of four years of field research concerning racism in French psycho-social and educational institutions that treat the "behavior disorders" of marginalized youth.
+He is currently working as a sociologist at the INSHEA on a project analysing the evaluation of youth with school-related disabilities in French schools and disability services.

 Integration: Micha Rahder is a PhD Candidate in Cultural Anthropology at UC Santa Cruz.
 Her dissertation centers on the intersections of remote monitoring (via satellites, aerial photography, etc), conservation and development interventions, and local livelihoods inside Guatemala's Maya Biosphere Reserve.
 She focuses on the ways that technoloscience, conservation ethics, and endemic violence come together to shape the reserve's landscape.
 Her work can be seen at http://ucsc.academia.edu/MichaRahder.